stupidpupil/Ciw/docs/Background/codestructure.rst

 Code Structure
 ==============

-Ciw is structured in an object orientated manor.
+Ciw is structured in an object oriented manner.

 .. image:: ../_static/codestructure.svg